-A Shock Wave is a propagating abrupt change in a fluid's pressure (and Temperature and density).
+A shock wave is a propagating abrupt change in a fluid's pressure (and temperature and density).
 It can be caused by an object moving faster than the fluid's speed of sound, or a fluid moving faster than its speed of sound.
 It can also be caused by an explosion.
 Shock waves travel at a faster rate than normal waves.
-Shock waves of a type (or waves analogous to shock waves) can occur in other fluid-like material, e.g., the breaking waves on the ocean are not pressure waves but are analogous to pressure shock waves.
+Shock waves of a type (or waves analogous to shock waves) can occur in other fluid-like material: for example, the breaking waves on the ocean are the analogous type of gravity waves.

-Shock waves create an abnormally high drag.
-They also raise the temperature and pressure, with Kinetic Energy transformed into heat energy (Shock Heating).
-Electromagnetic Radiation (EMR) appearing to be Black-Body Radiation from a high temperature can be observable evidence of such heating, and thus of a shock wave.
-Physical characteristics of Earth or meteorite material that suggests a past episode of sudden heating can suggest some past event that includes a shock wave.
+Shock waves create substantially more drag than "normal" waves.
+They also raise the temperature and pressure, with kinetic energy transformed into heat energy (shock heating).
+Electromagnetic radiation appearing to be black-body radiation from a high temperature can be observable evidence of such heating, and thus of a shock wave.
+Physical characteristics of Earth or meteorite material that constitute evidence of a past episode of sudden heating suggest some past event that included a shock wave.

 In astrophysics, objects passing through media faster than their sound speed, as well as explosive and/or magnetic phenomena pushing fluid past its sound speed can cause shock waves.

-One classification of shock waves, in Plasma where magnetism is a factor, i.e., described by Magnetohydrodynamics (MHD), classifies them as either a c-type shock (continuous shock or slow shock) or a j-type shock (discontinuous shock or fast shock).
-C-type shock waves have been modeled and the determined characteristics have been used to explain various Jet, Interstellar Medium (ISM) and Molecular Cloud phenomena.
+One classification of shock waves, within plasma where magnetism is a factor, i.e., described by magnetohydrodynamics, classifies them as either a C-type shock (continuous shock or slow shock) or a J-type shock (discontinuous shock or fast shock).
+C-type shock waves have been modeled and the determined characteristics have been used to explain various jet, interstellar medium and molecular cloud phenomena.

-Identifying shock waves from a distance is a challenge.
-One method used in gas clouds is to look for molecules likely formed by the heat of the shock (i.e., a Shock Tracer).
-This can be a sign of Star Formation (SF).
+Identifying shock waves from an astronomical distance is a challenge.
+One method used when observing gas clouds is to look for molecules likely formed by the heat of the shock (i.e., a shock tracer).
+This can be a sign of star formation.